ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 ## Step 3: Download and install your wallet app

-Once you have decided on a specific wallet, visit their website, download and install it.
+Once you have decided on a specific wallet, visit their website or app store, download and install it.
 All of them should be free.

 ## Step 4: Open the app and generate or import your Ethereum account
 The first time you open your new wallet you might be asked to choose between creating a new account or importing an existing one.
 Click on the new account creation.